What are the AMS packages (“amsmath”, etc.)?

-AMS.
-The canonical versions of the two collections reside on CTAN in distinct
+The canonical versions of the two collections reside on CTAN in distinct areas.

-These packages were derived from AMSTeX, a TeX macro package based on Plain TeX, originally written by Michael Spivak for the American Mathematical Society (AMS) during 1983–1985 and described in the book “[The Joy of TeX](FAQ-tex-books)”.
+These packages were derived from AMSTeX, a TeX macro package based on Plain TeX, originally written by Michael Spivak for the American Mathematical Society (AMS) from 1983 to 1985 and described in the book “The Joy of TeX”.
 AMSTeX provides many features for producing more professional-looking maths formulas with less burden on authors.
 It pays attention to the finer details of sizing and positioning that mathematical publishers care about.
 However, it lacked automatic numbering and cross-referencing, and when LaTeX increased in popularity, authors sought to submit papers to the AMS in LaTeX, so AMSLaTeX was developed.

 The AMS no longer recommends the use of AMSTeX, and urges its authors to use the LaTeX classes and packages instead.